varnishcache/varnish-cache/tools/coccinelle/README.rst

 The ``archive/`` directory contains patches which we used once and should not need again, but want to retain for reference.

+Do not commit any ``libvgz`` changes, as this code is manually kept in sync with upstream.

 .. _coccinelle: http://coccinelle.lip6.fr/